swiftlang/swift-package-manager/Documentation/EvolutionIdeas.md

 Thread: N/A
 Bug: N/A

-# Tagging and Publishing support
+# Tagging and Publishing Support

-Today you publish new versions of your package by tagging manually with git, and you use git directly to view your published tags.
+Today you publish new versions of your package by tagging manually with Git, and you use Git directly to view your published tags.
 SwiftPM could help automate this process, performing any validation, housekeeping, or auxiliary tasks that might make sense as part of a streamlined and safe publication workflow.

 Thread: N/A
 Bug: N/A

-# Install/deploy Command
+# Install/Deploy Command

 When you’re deploying the product of your package, whether to a server or your local system, it could be helpful for SwiftPM to provide support for automating